pruby/icfp2017/README.md

 This is my solution to the ICFP 2017 "Punting" challenge.
 It didn't go fantastically well in terms of time, but I had fun and learned plenty.
+I've published it here for reference, but don't expect it to be anything other than a bundle of technical debt.

 This year I solved this alone again.
 I should probably have been more proactive finding team mates but planned everything fairly late and